Iqos: Direct marketing

 Philip Morris is regularly accused of circumventing laws prohibiting the promotion of tobacco by claiming that Iqos is not a tobacco product.
 Canada updated its tobacco laws to clearly include heated tobacco devices in the list of regulated tobacco products.
 In France, it was reported that Philip Morris was promoting its devices at private parties, with salespersons sometimes offering alcoholic beverages to interested customers.

-Philip Morris has been accused of using unregulated or illegal marketing strategies: a 2018 report stated that "Iqos boutique stores are the focus of aggressive promotion including exchanging a pack of cigarettes or lighter for an Iqos device, launch parties, 'meet and greet' lunches and after-hour events".
-According to Reuters "The marketing strategy mimics that of tobacco companies in the mid-20th century, when they started associating cigarettes with Hollywood and high society."

 Philip Morris has also reportedly carried out several marketing campaigns directly mentioning Iqos, presenting the product as a "smoke-free" and a "reduced-risk" alternative, encouraging consumers to quit smoking or switch to Iqos.
-This marketing approach has come under criticism.
-A critical review of reports submitted by PMI to the FDA in support of its application claimed that "Consumers may misunderstand what is meant by 'switching completely' [and] are likely to misunderstand the unsupported claims of reduced risk".
-In granting the exposure order the FDA however stated that adult consumers correctly understood the messages that were authorized.

 Youth-oriented marketing

 In 2019, Reuters reported that Philip Morris was using social media influencers in several countries to make them "ambassadors" for the brand and promote Iqos to a young audience.
 PMI responded that it would cease use of influencers.
-According to Matthew Myers, president of the Campaign for Tobacco-Free Kids, the company "is changing its behavior only when caught red-handed."

 Also in 2020, a report on Philip Morris' Iqos implementation strategy in Australia pointed out that "Philip Morris has strongly lobbied the Australian government to legalize heated tobacco products, while simultaneously making plans to sell Iqos at young adult-friendly premises such as bars, clubs and pubs if its proposed legislative changes are made."

 Criticism and controversies

-Lobbying

 In December 2017, Reuters published documents and testimonies from former employees alleging irregularities in the clinical trials conducted by PMI for the approval of the Iqos product by the U.S. FDA.
 This investigative work reported that Philip Morris was lobbying to block or weaken the provisions made under the WHO Framework Convention on Tobacco Control (FCTC), going against the idea that the company would support a smoke-free future.